Paul Sullivan, Kirsten Hall, Laura Harker and Diana Hubbell round-up the best outdoor spots and summer activities in Berlin…

 In 1968, an East German “feel good” musical entitled, Heisser Sommer (Hot Summer) was released.
 Touted as the “The East German Grease” for its 2001 video release, it was in reality a far cry from the John Travolta and Olivia Newton John classic, though the concept was essentially the same: people making the most of the summer months.
 Hanging out, drinking beer, having fun.

-Beaches & Outdoor Pools
+Beaches, Lakes & Pools

-Beer Gardens & Al Fresco Dining
+Beer Gardens & Breezy Cafes

 We have no scientific proof to support the claim, but there definitely seems to be something about sitting outside al fresco that makes a cold frothy pint of beer taste just that much better.
 For many, summer equals beer garden season and Berlin has plenty of charming options for both drinking beer and dining outdoors.

-Parks & Castle Gardens
+Pretty Parks & Urban Gardens

-Although monarchy has been abolished in Germany, you can still feel like royalty strolling through the immaculate castle gardens at Schloss Charlottenburg or the iconic leveled terraces at Sansoucci in Potsdam.
+Although monarchy has been abolished in Germany, you can still feel like royalty strolling through the immaculate castle gardens at Schloss Charlottenburg or the iconic levelled terraces at Sansoucci in Potsdam.
 Schloss Schönhausen in Pankow is also worth a visit for its lavish interior and expansive public park.

-Other city parks might not come with castles, but they do have their own stately elements: Volkspark Friedrichshain has Ludwig Hoffmann’s fairy tale Märchenbrunnen, while Kreuzberg’s Viktoriapark has a cascading waterfall, Schinkel’s National monument for the Liberation Wars and some of the best views of any park in the city.
+Other city parks might not come with castles, but they do have their own stately elements: Volkspark Friedrichshain has Ludwig Hoffmann’s fairy-tale Märchenbrunnen, while Kreuzberg’s Viktoria Park has a cascading waterfall, Schinkel’s National monument for the Liberation Wars and some of the best views of any park in the city.